Pioneer Trail Park – discover Cape Haze

 A long time ago, Charlotte Harbor & Northern Railroad operated a railroad line from Charlotte Harbor to Boca Grande (Gasparilla Island).
 It was primarily assigned to Florida’s early phosphate industry.
 However, it was also used to transport people, livestock and locally grown crops to waiting for steamboats in Boca.
 Those were the good old days.
 Everybody was happy.

-Also, keep in mind that by extending the trip to Boca a round trip will be 30 miles and more.
+Also, keep in mind that extending the trip to Boca a round trip will be 30 miles and more.
 A 30-mile headwind will make it feel like 50 miles.
-Don’t forget to take plenty of fluid with you …and have fun.
-For those of you, who want to take a break in Placida, take a break and visit the Placida Fishery Restaurant and enjoy the old Florida atmosphere on the water.
+Don’t forget to take plenty of fluid with you .
+There are absolutely no restaurants lined up along the bike path.

-You can also run or bring your roller blades.
-“Professional” rollerbladers told us that the surface is a little rough.
+You can also run or bring your rollerblades.
+“Professional” roller skaters told us that the surface is a little rough.
 Hm, we don’t know.
-We would kill us with those things.
-You have to find out yourself.
+Because we would kill us with those things you have to find out yourself.